Publitek-Seer/.github/profile/README.md

 # Hi there, Welcome to Seer! 👋

 Seer is where data meets innovation.
 We are dedicated to building cutting-edge tools and platforms that empower users with insights, automation, and scalability.
-Our mission is to make data accessible and actionable for everyone.
+Our mission is to make data accessible and actionable for Publitek clients and data partners.

-## 🌟 Explore Our Projects
+## 🌟 Explore Seer Projects

-Here are some key repositories in our organization:
+Here are some key repositories in our organisation:

 - **[Seer-Core](https://github.com/Publitek-Seer/Seer-Core)**
   The backbone of our back-end infrastructure.